indrarahul/facebook_bot/README.md

 # facebook_bot
-Python script- It will simply login into your account and update your status.
+Python script- It will simply login into your account and update your status.</br>
 Download the 'fb.py' file.
 Put your email id and password in there.
 Run